fentanyl transdermal patches

 been using APO-Fentanyl for a long period of time but stop using it suddenly without

-your doctor's advice, you may experience withdrawal symptoms (such as nausea, vomiting,
+your doctor's advice, you may experience withdrawal symptoms such as:

-diarrhoea, anxiety and shivering).
-Seek your doctor's advice if you experience these
+Seek your doctor's advice if you experience these symptoms.

 Things to be careful of